nextflow-io/nextflow/docs/operator.md

 ```

 Finally the `splitFastq` operator is able to split paired-end read pair FASTQ files.
 It must be applied to a channel
-which emits tuples containing at least two elements that are the files to be splitted.
+which emits tuples containing at least two elements that are the files to be split.
 For example:

 ```groovy
 Channel